ncphillips/truecoders.io/_coders/darrell-stovall.markdown

     * Reading, 6th grade
     * Creative Dramatics, 7th-8th grades
     * American History, 8th grade

-    I have served as an English department chair, been part of our school leadership/professional development team and a system-wide gifted placement team.
-During the last three years, I have sponsored the following clubs: Cartooning, Comicon, Graphic Novels, HTMS Has Talent, and Glee Club.
-I coached Scholars Bowl for 20 years, Science Olympiad for 2 years, National Junior Honor Society for 3 years, and our high school's soccer team for 2 years.

-    I have used the Hour of Code curriculum to develop coding lessons for my gifted students each year for the past 4 years.
 - company: Hewitt-Trussville Jr. High School
   position: Teacher
   start_date: 1992-08-01 01:00:00 -05:00